fluidos-project/fluidos-node-dashboard/client/README.md

 - `/allocations/new`: [CreateAllocationPage](/client/src/pages/Allocations/CreateAllocationPage.jsx) component.
 It allows to create a new Allocation to start the purchased resource.

 -  `/*`: [NotFoundPage](/client/src/pages/utils/NotFoundPage.jsx) component.
 It is used to inform the user that the requested page is missing.

+### Future Updates
+- Adding support for others FlavorType such as VM, Sensor, Service.
+At the moment only K8Slice is supported.